 - Manage your blood pressure and cholesterol.
 Your blood pressure should be 140/90 mmHg or lower.
 You may need lab tests that measure the amount of cholesterol in your blood.
 You may need to make lifestyle changes and take medicines to control your blood pressure and cholesterol.

 - Exercise regularly.
 Ask your healthcare provider about the best exercise plan for you.
-He will tell you how to control your blood sugar when you exercise.
+He or she will tell you how to control your blood sugar when you exercise.
 You may need to check your blood sugar more often during exercise.
 Bring a snack with you when you exercise in case your blood sugar gets too low.

 - Do not smoke.
 Nicotine can damage blood vessels in your eyes and make it more difficult to manage your diabetes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.